 In 2010, Urban Acres started as one produce stand at 9th and Pine Street that operated on Saturdays.
-Produce was purchased from two vendors and from our local community garden.
+Produce was purchased from two vendors and our local community garden.

-In 2016, Urban Acres closed on land donated by the Wilmington Housing Partnership which converted to a community and production garden.
+In 2016, Urban Acres closed on land donated by the Wilmington Housing Partnership, which converted to a community and production garden.

 In 2017, the Church Street Community Garden opened!
 The garden has 26 raised beds, 13 for community members, and 13 for Urban Acres’ Produce.
 Community members use the garden as a meeting place to strengthen community support.
 Vacant for many years, the properties became the centerpiece garden of the Eastside.
 Construction on the grounds transformed the property into a community garden where residents have the opportunity to grow their vegetables and participate in other community activities.